This 98-year-old Norwalk woman remembers Cleveland's last World Series title

 Mary Stewart is one of the Cleveland Indians’ biggest fans.
-She will be right in front of her TV tonight when the Indians host the Chicago Cubs for game one of the World Series.
+She will be right in front of her TV on Tuesday night when the Indians host the Chicago Cubs for Game 1 of the World Series.

 This is a dream matchup for Major League Baseball.
 On one side you have the Indians, who are playing in their first World Series in 19 years.
 The last time we saw the Tribe in the Series they blew a ninth-inning lead in the seventh game and eventually lost to the Florida Marlins.